lucasb-eyer/dota2-demoinfo2-adv/README.markdown

 Output format
 =============
 Currently, each line of the file contains a json object.
-This object is either a listof strings, in which case the object is the 'combatlog' string table, or it is a dict, in which case it is a game event.
+This object is either a listof strings, in which case the object is the `combatlog` string table, or it is a dict, in which case it is a game event.

 demsontype
 ----------
 Each json object has a key "demsontype", which fully specifies what kind of data is contained in this particular line.
 This can also be used for debug purposes.
-(see 'debug_ignored_stringtable')
+(see `debug_ignored_stringtable`)

 String table
 ------------
 The string table only gets extended over time, meaning that what is the 3rd entry at the beginning of the replay will stay the 3rd entry until the end.
 This also implies the string table only grows.

-Currently only stringtables of type 'demsontype': 'stringtable_combatlog' are completely  printed.
+Currently only stringtables of type `'demsontype': 'stringtable_combatlog'` are completely  printed.

 Game event
 ----------
-'demsontype': 'gameevent'
+`'demsontype': 'gameevent'`

 Each game event has a `evname` and a `evid` key whose value describes the type of the game event.
 As of now, it seems this information is redundant.
 The